-In human studies, dandelion intake increases the frequency of urination over a 5-hour period (26).
+This is supported by studies showing that taking dandelion supplements increases the frequency of urination over a 5-hour period (24).

 However, even though it's already in popular use, more research is definitely required on dandelion supplements.

-Your body is always trying to achieve a healthy balance, so if you are constantly dehydrated your body tends to retain more water in an attempt to prevent water levels from becoming too low.
+Your body is always trying to achieve a healthy balance, so if you’re constantly dehydrated your body tends to retain more water in an attempt to prevent water levels from becoming too low.

 You can also monitor your urine color to assess hydration.
-It should be light yellow or fairly clear, which is a good indicator that you are well-hydrated.
+It should be light yellow or fairly clear, which is a good indicator that you’re well hydrated.

 There are several foods that you may wish to include in your diet to combat water retention.

-The following foods and herbs are often recommended to drop water weight in alternative medicine, with some clinical evidence supporting their use:
+The following foods and herbs are often recommended by alternative practitioners to drop water weight.
+Some clinical evidence supporting their use:

-Along with trying these foods, you may also wish to limit or temporarily remove foods that cause bloating or any intolerances.
+Although bloated belly is usually not caused by water retention, you may also wish to limit or temporarily remove foods that may cause bloating.